CTFd/DynamicValueChallenge/README.md

 It's becoming commonplace in CTF to see challenges whose point values decrease after each solve.

-This CTFd plugin creates a the dynamic challenge type which implements this behavior.
+This CTFd plugin creates a dynamic challenge type which implements this behavior.
+Each dynamic challenge starts with an initial point value and then each solve will decrease the value of the challenge until a minimum point value.
 Within CTFd you are free to mix and match regular and dynamic challenges.

-Each dynamic challenge starts with an initial point value and then each solve will decrease the value of the challenge until a minimum point value.

 The current implementation requires the challenge to keep track of three values: